vbellemin/Bellemin-Laponnaz_2026_JAMES/README.md

 The model fields were first interpolated from the native grid to a regular longitude–latitude grid.
 The **Dynamical Atmospheric Correction** ([DOI](https://doi.org/10.24400/527896/a01-2022.001)) was then applied to account for atmospheric effects.

 Successive spatial and temporal filtering operations are performed to isolate the different dynamical contributions to SSH.
-These operations target the two reference fields for **balanced motions** and **internal tides**, highlighted in <span style="color:red">red</span> in the figure below, as well as the barotropic tide used for correction in the ground-truth SSH.
+These operations isolate the two reference fields for **balanced motions** and **internal tides**, highlighted in **red** in the figure below, as well as the barotropic tide used to correct the ground-truth SSH.

 <p align="center">
   <img src="./figures/Figure_filtering_github.001.png" width="1000">